By Rabbi Sanford (Sandy) Olshansky

 Since most couples being married in Florida prefer an outdoor ceremony, mixing sand has become a popular substitute for a unity candle.
 This is often meaningful for second marriages in which there are children from one or both partners’ prior marriages and everyone mixes sand.

 I love performing weddings because it’s one of the best parts of being a rabbi or a clergyperson of any faith.
-I’m willing to be flexible and creative in working with a couple to create a wedding ceremony that is beautiful, meaningful, and representative of them and their relationship.
+I’m willing to be flexible and creative in working with a couple to create a modern Jewish wedding ceremony that is beautiful, meaningful, and representative of them and their relationship.
 I’m happy to spend the necessary time advising couples, their families, and planners or coordinators on the options because it’s usually a lot of fun!

 Rabbi Sanford Olshansky has performed customized, personalized modern Jewish wedding ceremonies for Jewish couples and interfaith couples in Central Florida and Northern Florida for over 7 years.
 Couples and their families, of all faiths, tell Rabbi Olshansky consistently that his ceremony was a beautiful and meaningful part of their special day.